-If you have kids, get them set up for success in the future with my Healthy Eating Habits For Children.
+If you have kids, get them set up for success in the future with my Healthy Eating Habits For Children (click to read on my site).
 Starting early and preventing those bad habits is far better than trying to fix the problem later!

 5. Find effective ways to manage stress